 Buckinghamshire County Council provides Internal Audit Services, Pensions Services and SAP Systems Support.
-The Authority provides accommodation to the Southern Counties Ambulance Service and Thames Valley Police.
-The Authority also has a joint procurement service arrangement with Royal Berkshire Fire and Rescue Service.
-These are undertaken on a commercial basis and will therefore not have a controlling influence on either body.
+The Authority provides accommodation to the South Central Ambulance Service and Thames Valley Police.

 The Authority has entered into local public service agreements with all six councils within its geographic boundaries.
 The Authority is using these agreements to build capacity within its Community Fire Safety department so that it can contribute along with its partners to the shared vision of creating a safer Buckinghamshire and Milton Keynes.